-Like its sibling up the road just off Old Compton Street, this Z hotel in Piccadilly offers simple but comfortable rooms for less than you’d pay elsewhere, along with the added quirk of free wine and cheese in the lobby every evening between 5pm and 7pm.
+Like its sibling up the road just off Old Compton Street, this Z Hotel in Piccadilly offers simple but comfortable rooms for less than you’d pay elsewhere, along with the added quirk of free wine and cheese in the lobby every evening between 5pm and 7pm.
 Rooms are a bit of a squeeze – ditto the beds – and don’t come with fridges, but there are tea- and coffee-making facilities, TVs, free wifi and power showers in the en suite wetrooms.
-Really though, aside from the wallet-friendly price, the draw here is the location: quiet but super-central.
+Really though, aside from the wallet-friendly price, the draw here is the location: quiet but super central.

 The Edition has a camp, theatrical feel about it, which is probably unsurprising given that the man behind it is Ian Schrager – he who brought the world Studio 54.
 It’s a sexy, fancy space: think plenty of marble along with ornate ceilings and a colossal silver egg-shaped objet d’art for a chandelier in the lobby bar.
 Rooms mix modern-day hunting lodge tropes (dark wood, warm lighting) with sensible, sleek practicality.
-Naturally, there's an on-site basement club called, ahem, Basement, while Michelin-starred Jason Atherton runs the Edition’s much lauded restaurant, Berners Tavern.
+Naturally, there's an on-site basement club called, well, Basement, while Michelin-starred Jason Atherton runs the Edition’s much lauded restaurant, Berners Tavern.

 Snap up exclusive discounts in London

 Time Out's handpicked deals — hurry, they won't be around for long...